petrizhang/crisp/README.md

 2. TemplatedPL supports call/cc but Crisp doesn't.
 3. ...

 In fact, the implementation of Crisp and TemplatedPL are **completely different**.
-You could easily find that when you read the source codes of these two projects.

-I need to point out that **I have never used any code from the TemplatedPL project**.
-Because **I'm not able to understand them**, just like that, **I'm not able to unserstand my codes of Crisp**...

-What a interesting thing, when you wrote C++ templates, you could never understand them anymore...
+The whole TemplatedPL interpreter is written in CPS style thus it could support call/cc.
+But Crisp is only a recursive evaluator and doesn't support call/cc.

+I have also considered to support call/cc in Crisp, but C++ templates are stupid and tedious enough.
+It is too hard to maintain Crisp interpreter when writing it with CPS style.
+Thus I decided to focus on other common used features, such as recursive function, pattern match, etc.